doungdoth/Doung-Doth-s-Final-Pack/README.md

 The Journals that I've completed and submitted via dropbox in d2L and are already graded are for the following weeks: week 1(15/10pts),week 2(10/10pts) + week 2 20commands(50/60pts),week 3(10/20pts),week 4(10/20pts),week 6(10/20pts).
 The only week journal I have missed is for week 5.
 The purpose of the Journals are to document our learnings, notes, questions/concerns and if any solutions or answers.
 It is also a great way to learn and retain some of the information as reading and writing goes hand in hand with one another.
-+ _Expected grade: B
++ Expected grade: C
-+ Justification_: Missed week 5 journal and some journals were graded 50%
++ Justification: Missed week 5 journal and some journals were graded 50%

 # UNIX-History.md